tomseely/tomseely.github.io/docs/index.md

 !!! note

-    Note: This guide is made with the following Outlook cinterfaces in mind:
+    This guide is made with the following Outlook cinterfaces in mind:

     - Outlook website